2017 Ram 2500 Power Wagon

 After the rock garden on the course came a series of moguls.
 26 inches of wheel travel made the moguls appear easy.

 Hill climbs were easy, the terrain was a dirt ‘road’ with a covering of sand.
 I didn’t feel any slipping at all going up the hill.
-On the descent, downhill assist made it effortless being able to remove my feet from the equation.
+On the descent, Hill Descent Control makes it effortless being able to remove my feet from the equation.
 9 different speeds are available that can be controlled through the manual ± gear selection on the lever to the side of the steering wheel.

 Through the Baja section of the course, the Power Wagon has no problems with speed.
 Even in 4 low, 60mph wasn’t an issue.
 The Bilstein shock absorbers soaked up the bumps like pebbles.
 Nick Cappa from Ram trucks (who rode shotgun with me around the course) told me the monotube shock set up will dissipate heat better, “..and you can run ’em hard all day long”.